 Best time to visit: high season

-The Hawaiian islands are most busy during the high season, which is split into two parts:
+The Hawaiian islands are busiest during high season, which splits into two parts:

-- The second part of the high season falls between mid-December and mid-March when people are visiting to escape the winter at home.
+- The second falls between mid-December and mid-March, when people come to escape winter at home.

-On the Big Island it will never be as crowded as of example Oʻahu during high season, but prices can be higher with increased demand.
+The Big Island never gets as crowded as Oʻahu in high season, but prices climb with demand.

 Best time to visit: Temperature

-If you are looking to escape the winter weather in the mainland, you should definitely come visit during the cold months at home!
+If you are trying to escape winter on the mainland, come during the cold months back home.

 Best time to visit: most daylight

-Finally, something that people rarely consider is the length of the day.
-Days in June are ~2.5 hours longer than those in December.
-Especially if you are planning an active vacation, maximizing the amount of daylight during your visit can add many sunny hours to your trip.
+One thing people rarely consider is the length of the day.
+Days in June are about 2.5 hours longer than those in December.
+If you are planning an active trip, more daylight adds real hours to your visit.

 Best time to visit: for the different islands

-If you already know which island(s) you want to visit you can also let that guide your choice on when to visit.
-See our following island-specific guides:
+If you already know which island(s) you want to visit, let that guide your timing.
+See our island-specific guides:

 - The best time to visit the Big Island